-An audit trail can help your company in many ways.
-They strengthen your internal structure, improve the tracking and safekeeping of your financial data and records, and can even have a direct impact on your company culture.
+An audit trail helps your organization in many ways.
+They strengthen your internal processes, improve the tracking and safekeeping of your financial data, and even impact workplace culture.

-To understand its benefits better, let’s do a deeper dive into the what, why and how of audit trails.
+But these benefits are just the tip of the iceberg.
+Let’s do a deeper dive into the what, why and how of audit trails.

 What is an audit trail?

-An audit trail, or an audit log, is an entire history of a transaction.
-It includes every document (be it paper or electronic audit trails) that was involved in the transaction.
-In other words, an audit trail allows you to trace every step of the transaction.
+An audit trail, or an audit log, is an entire history of a purchase, including every document created during the transaction.
+In short, they allow you to trace every step of the purchasing process.

 What are the benefits of keeping an audit trail?